 Where to Stay

-This is a very difficult question to answer, as individual preferences of surroundings and activities play a significant role in the choice of location, as can one’s budget and desired lodging amenities.
+This is a very difficult question to answer, as individual preferences of surroundings and activities play a significant role in the choice of location, as does one’s budget and desired amenities.

 Travelers seeking a slightly more rural experience, but still desiring the possibility to walk to shopping and restaurants, should consider the villages of Kaltern/Caldaro and Eppan/Appiano.
-Both are of a reasonable size and thus offer good tourist infrastructure, but offer more of a village atmosphere than the cities in the region.
+Both are of a reasonable size with good tourist infrastructure, but offer more of a village atmosphere than Bolzano or Merano.
 These two are just examples, of course; there are many charming towns and villages offering a similar combination.

 Finally, for those travelers really looking for peace and quiet, various small inns, farmstays and holiday rentals are scattered throughout the area.
 Some are located in small villages, others amongst the vineyards and on the hillsides above the valley.
 Almost anything is available, whether you want to experience a working farm or winery, indulge in the luxury of high-end amenities in a rural hotel atmosphere, or find your own little cottage in the hills or amongst the vines.
 The possibilities are almost endless!

 South Tyrol’s wine valleys offer more than enough options to keep visitors satisfied for a week or more, but those who also wish to venture a bit further afield will be spoiled for choice of possibilities.
-The famous and beautiful Lago di Garda and the city of Verona are easy daytrips to the south, and Innsbruck to the north is also easily reached.
-The surrounding Dolomite mountains also offer many possibilities for the visitor craving a real alpine experience, and in both summer and winter this region is a veritable playground of scenery and outdoor adventure.
+Beautiful Lake Garda and the cities of Trento and Verona are easy daytrips to the south, and Innsbruck to the north is also easily reached.
+The surrounding Dolomite mountains also offer many possibilities if you’re craving a real alpine experience, and in both summer and winter this region is a veritable playground of scenery and outdoor adventure.